Red Bull Racing: 2007 season

 The team announced on 7 August 2006 that it had signed Mark Webber to drive alongside Coulthard for the 2007 season, replacing Christian Klien who ended his association with the team.
 Klien was replaced by Robert Doornbos for the last three races of 2006.
 Doornbos became the team's non-racing third driver for 2007.
 In 2007 Red Bull officially became an Austrian constructor by receiving an Austrian licence, though continued to operate from the same base in Britain.

 Despite qualifying in 7th place for his home race in Melbourne, Mark Webber finished down in 13th due to a persistent problem with a fuel flap that closed as the pit mechanics went to put the fuel in and when it was opened it remained open until the next pit stop greatly increasing drag and decreasing airflow over the rear wing.
 It was worse for Coulthard however, who crashed heavily with Williams's Alexander Wurz in the late stages of the race.
 Malaysia was more of the same for Webber, while Coulthard retired with brake problems.
 However, in Bahrain the team showed improving pace, and Coulthard and Webber were running 7th (with Coulthard starting from the back) and 8th respectively before reliability problems put both out of the race in quick succession.
 However, in testing at Barcelona Coulthard has set the fastest lap in the new configuration of the circuit (since superseded by Felipe Massa).
 Coulthard secured the team's first points by scoring a gritty 5th with a faulty gearbox on his closing laps in Spain, while Webber was dogged with hydraulic problems all weekend, eventually retiring from the race after failing to set a competitive lap in qualifying.
 The performance hike the team experienced at the Catalan track left both drivers and team optimistic about their future results, with reliability troubles being as much a focus as the increase of their already competitive pace.

 Red Bull Racing further strengthened their technical department by hiring Geoff Willis as Technical Director on 17 July 2007.

 After this, the drivers seemed to have a stroke of good luck during the unpredictable and exciting 2007 European Grand Prix in which Webber finished 3rd, his second career podium.
 Coulthard backed it up with a strong 5th which was made all the more impressive by the fact he started 20th on the grid after the team mistakenly kept him in the pits too long resulting in him not being able to complete another qualifying lap.

 Red Bull had a strong end to the season.
-Webber came close to victory at the Japanese Grand Prix, but he was involved in a crash with Sebastian Vettel.
+Webber seemed on course for at least a podium at the Japanese Grand Prix, but he was involved in a crash with Sebastian Vettel.
 During the same race, Coulthard again demonstrated his wet-weather ability and finished 4th.

 At the Chinese Grand Prix, Red Bull had a competitive qualifying session.
 Coulthard achieved 5th on the grid, along with Webber in 9th.